The Coalition for the Ghana Youth Federation (Co-GYF), has urged the Ghana Education Service (GES) to take steps to tackle sexual abuse in schools.

 “Eventually, it will amount to an illusion to expect Ghana’s workforce (population within the age of 15 and 64) to accrue the needed benefits (demographic dividends) while the act persists,” it said.

 It said the Coalition was most worried about the tokenistic approach with which these issues were addressed; declaring that “e need more than that if we have to win the fight against this entrenched canker”.

-“We therefore call on the GES to lead collaborative efforts to take immediate steps and actions not only to ensure justice for the current affected girls but to implement an explicitly disseminated policy and long term measures on prevention and handling of ‘sexual’ cases in Schools.”
+“We, therefore, call on the GES to lead collaborative efforts to take immediate steps and actions not only to ensure justice for the currently affected girls but to implement an explicitly disseminated policy and long-term measures on prevention and handling of ‘sexual’ cases in Schools.”

 It said this policy should be conscious of the critical role of guidance and counselling centres in protecting students.

-It said beyond transfer of culprit-teachers, there was the need assign and implement stricter measures to address violation of codes of conduct for teachers and students especially relating to protection of children from torture and degrading treatments in sexual misconducts.
+It said beyond the transfer of culprit-teachers, there was the need assign and implement stricter measures to address the violation of codes of conduct for teachers and students especially relating to the protection of children from torture and degrading treatments in sexual misconducts.